IBM/alchemy-logging/README.md

 1. `ResetDefaults`: Reset configuration to all standard defaults.

 1. `ConfigWriter`: Set the `io.Writer` instance to use as the backend for logging.
 This can be used to send log statements to places other than `os.Stderr`.
-It directly overwrites the `io.Writer` used by the standard `log` instance.

-1. `ConfigPrefix`: Set the string prefix that the underlying `log` instance will use.

-1. `ConfigFlags`: Set the flags that the underlying `log` instance will use.

 1. `SetMaxChannelLen`: Set the truncation length for channel strings in the header.